Skip to content

 Log Collection

-TrueWatch offers comprehensive log collection capabilities, primarily divided into host log collection and K8S container log collection.
+TrueWatch has comprehensive log collection capabilities, primarily divided into host log collection and K8S container log collection.
 The installation methods for DataKit differ between the two, and the log collection methods also vary.
-The collected log data is uniformly aggregated to TrueWatch for centralized storage, search, and analysis, helping us quickly identify and resolve issues.
+The collected log data is uniformly aggregated to TrueWatch for unified storage, search, and analysis, helping us quickly locate and resolve issues.

 This article mainly introduces how to collect logs in a host environment.
-For log collection in a K8S environment, refer to the best practices Log Collection in Kubernetes Clusters.
+For log collection in a K8S environment, please refer to the best practice Several Methods for Log Collection in Kubernetes Clusters.

 Prerequisites